 West Virginia Code § 49-6-12 does not provide a parent with a guaranteed right to an improvement period because the language therein allows a circuit court discretion in granting improvement periods.
-Further, that Code section states that a parent must establish "by clear and convincing evidence [] that the [parent] is likely to fully participate in the improvement period . . ."
+Further, that code section states that a parent must establish "by clear and convincing evidence, that the [parent] is likely to fully participate in the improvement period."
 W. Va.
 Code § 49-6-12(a)(2).
-Simply put, the only evidence petitioner presented to meet her burden were her own assertions that she would avail herself of any opportunity for appropriate programs.
-Petitioner argues that she admitted the deficiencies in her parenting, but a review of the record shows that for every admission, petitioner had an excuse for her deficiencies.
-Further, she failed to admit to or identify the perpetrator of the most egregious behavior, which was the physical abuse of her daughter.
+Simply put, the only evidence petitioner presented to meet his burden were his own assertions that he would avail himself of any opportunity for appropriate programs.
+Petitioner argues that he admitted the deficiencies in his parenting, but a review of the record shows that for every admission, petitioner had an excuse for his deficiencies.
+Further, he failed to admit to or identify the perpetrator of the most egregious behavior, which was the physical abuse of R.B.
 The circuit court's decision to deny petitioner a post-adjudicatory improvement period was not clearly erroneous.